-In this regard, it is important for to be aware of a number of serious health warnings that are specific to people with Asian flush.
+In this regard, it is important for to be aware of a number of serious health warnings that are specific to people with alcohol flush.
 For a detailed overview of these warnings please refer to our article about cancer risks linked to Asian flush.

-Real Life Asian Flush Experience
+Real Life Experience

 This video was posted by a fellow sufferer of Asian flush.
 She describes some of the physiological symptoms discussed above along with the accompanying feelings of embarrassment commonly reported by surveyed subjects.